-“The Pair O’ Bulls Ranch,” is the retelling of an ancient story of sibling rivalry as two brothers lock horns in a fight for the love of their father which leads the younger brother down a path of self-destruction while reinforcing the older brother’s sanctimonious self-righteousness.
+“The Pair O’ Bulls Ranch,” is the retelling of an ancient story of sibling rivalry, as two brothers lock horns in a fight for the love of their father, which leads the younger brother down a path of self-destruction, while reinforcing the older brother’s sanctimonious self-righteousness.
 Only the unwavering love of the father can penetrate the wall that has been built up between the two of them and restore his legacy by bringing his son’s back into one family.
-The story follows the younger brother as his serch for an identity, separate from his father and brother, takes him to more desperate situations and lower depths of exitance and until he realizes that his life has become meaningless.
-Ultimately he discovers that his father’s love is unconditional but his brother needs to be convinced that he has changed and so the younger brother tells his tale filled with loose women, con men, fools, drug dealers, murderers and ultimately redemption.
+The story follows the younger brother as his search for an identity, separate from his father and brother, takes him to more desperate situations and lower depths of existence, until he realizes that his life has become meaningless.
+Ultimately he discovers that his father’s love is unconditional, but his brother needs to be convinced that he has changed.
+So the younger brother tells his tale filled with loose women, con men, fools, drug dealers, murderers and ultimately redemption.

 Click CONTACT from main menu to get in touch with Tony & Kerry!

-The Father- Stubbornly faithful to both of his sons he describes himself as a selfish son of a bitch who wants both his boys to be with him.
+The Father- Stubbornly faithful to both of his sons, he describes himself as a selfish son of a bitch who wants both his boys to be with him.
 He longs for Tom to return and believes by his faith in his younger son that he will return to the ranch one day.
-The Father is not happy that the strife between his boys has grown to the point that they can no longer live as brothers and so he keeps faith that his younger son is alive and will return one day but also the faith that the older son’s heart will soften and allow his brother to return.
-As the story progresses we get hints and suggestions that maybe there is more to this old man that he lets his boys see in him.
+The Father is not happy that the strife between his boys has grown to the point that they can no longer live as brothers, so he keeps faith that his younger son is alive and will return one day, but also the faith that the older son’s heart will soften and allow his brother to return.
+As the story progresses, we get hints and suggestions that maybe there is more to this old man than he lets his boys see in him.
 He seems to play roles in both of their lives that may not be readily visible to them.